Mihara/nncp-echomail/SPEC.md

 + `Sender`: NNCP ID of the originating node, or rather, the node the message entered the area from, since gateways are in fact possible.
 + `Group`: Name of the message group.
 A message group is treated as its own own separate directory (located somewhere in a vacuum) for the purposes of in-message and between-message linking, forming something akin to a specific newsgroup or a forum section.
 + `From`: Name of the author of the message.
 It is up to the message reader whether to combine it with the sender or not and how to present it.
 A node can be used by multiple people, a From is not a Sender.
 The square brackets are optional and can contain a freeform address for directly contacting the author, as an URI - `mailto:` for email, `https://matrix.to/#/@user:matrix.org` is an option for Matrix, other schema for any other means of contact, etc.
 + `To`: Has no meaning other than alerting the person in the `To` that the message is directed at them, which mail readers can take advantage of.
 When not directed at anyone in particular, the message should be `To: All`.
+When the `To` field is absent, the readers should treat the message as if it was `To: All`.
 + `Date`: Message date, used by readers for sorting messages chronologically.
 Must be in the form `2006-01-02 15:04:05`, and is *always* assumed to be in UTC.
 It is the business of the reader to translate it to local time if desired.
 + `ReplyTo`: If the message is a reply to another message, its msgid goes into this field, otherwise the field is absent.
 This is used by the readers to build reply trees.
 + `Subj`: Message subject, primarily intended to be displayed in lists of messages.